tekumara/notes/build-deploy.md

 ## requirements

 1. Each step runs inside a docker container
-1. Steps are specified in a small Makefiles/scripts
+1. Steps are specified in small Makefiles/scripts
 1. Check, test, and build steps can be run from a developer laptop
 1. Deploy steps can be run from a developer laptop
 1. Docker containers can be built